 Sometimes, you might find OER in your discipline, but the content needs to be slightly revised, edited, or adapted to meet you needs.
 You may want to add local context or examples to enhance the text for your students.
 You can also combine chapters from one or more relevant OERs.
 As long as everything is openly licensed, this is fair game!

 Here are some resources and tools you can use to edit or remix OER:

 Sometimes you simply won't find the content you need in the form of OER.
 In this case, you might consider making your own.
 Creating a textbook or other substantial OER can take some time and effort, but UI now has support and compensation available.
-OpenHawks is an OER grant program administered by the Libraries and funded by the Provost and the UI Student Government (UISG).
+OpenHawks is an OER grant program administered by the Libraries and funded by the Provost and Libraries.
 Check out the program website to find out more.